Gravitational waves from cosmic strings for pedestrians: Total spectrum

-The mode numbers $k_{\rm rr}^{\rm min/max}$ derive, upon the replacement $f\to f/k$, directly from \eqref{eq:Theta-RR}.
-In a similar fashion, $k_{\rm rr}^{{\rm start}}$ corresponds to $f_{\rm rr}^{{\rm start},*}$ derived in \eqref{eq:f_rr_star_start}.
 At low frequencies ($x\lesssim 10^{-3}$), the evaluation of the hypergeometric function can become numerically difficult.
 An expansion around $x=0$ reveals a leading-order term which is independent of the mode number and, therefore, cancels out.
 Removing it, one may use to a very good approximation

 If the spectrum exhibits no maximum, a good value to start using the low-frequency expression in $S_{\rm rr, 2}$ is below $x_r^{\rm ini}\sim 10^{-8}$.
 If $f_{\rm rr}^{\rm max}>0$, it is advisable to use this expression only.